affandyfandy/java-fahira/Assignment5/Assignment5.md

 2. **Collision handling**, if multiple objects produce the same hash code (hash code collision), HashSet uses the equals() method to determine if the objects are actually equal.
 It checks if any object already in the set has the same hash code and if equals() returns true when comparing the new object with objects in the same bucket.

 ### Example
-Refer to Employee class [this code](), we want to add new employee and add it to HashSet<> employees.
+Refer to Employee class, we want to add new employee and add it to HashSet<> employees.
 ```java
 public class Main{
     public static void main(String[] args){